maharmstone/btrfs/README.md

 flag and even attempt compression of incompressible files.
 This isn't a good idea, but is the equivalent of the `compress-force` flag on Linux.

-* `CompressType` (DWORD): set this to 1 to prefer zlib compression, and 2 to prefer lzo compression.
-The default is 0, which uses lzo compression if the incompat flag is set, and zlib otherwise.
+* `CompressType` (DWORD): set this to 1 to prefer zlib compression, 2 to prefer lzo compression, or 3 to prefer zstd compression.
+The default is 0, which uses zstd or lzo compression if the incompat flags are set, and zlib otherwise.

 * `FlushInterval` (DWORD): the interval in seconds between metadata flushes.
 The default is 30, as on Linux - the parameter is called `commit` there.